 Place the roll in the baking pan with the seam side down and continue until all custard is used.
 Do not place too closely together.

 Package any remaining phyllo in airtight wrapping and refrigerate for use another time.
 Do not freeze.
 It will keep for about 10 days.

-Brush the tops and sides of the rolls with melted butter and bake at 350°F (175°C) on the rack just below the middle of the oven for 30 to 35 minutes, until golden.
+Brush the tops and sides of the rolls with melted butter and bake at in preheated oven on the rack just below the middle of the oven for 30 to 35 minutes, until golden.

 Remove the pan from the oven and pour cooled syrup (remove cinnamon stick and lemon peel first) evenly over the pastries to the edges of the pan.
 Let sit several hours until syrup is absorbed and the pastries come to room temperature.

 Serve and enjoy!

 - Galaktoboureko should be eaten within a day or two.